wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 Capture of the British frigate Macedonian, by
 Com.
-Decatur, in the frigate United States
-— brig Vixen captured by the British fri- gate Southampton.
+Decatur, in the frigate United States--brig Vixen captured by the British fri- gate Southampton.